qls0ulp/fogmachine/docs/cli_arguments.md

 This document covers all the stable configuration options for mStream.
-To see all configuration options you can look at configure-commander.js file.
-Any options not documented here are experimental and may not work.

 Please note that all paths to folders and files must be absolute.
 Relative paths will not work.
-This is a compromise made early on to prevent bugs when running mStream on Windows.
+This is a compromise made early on to prevent bugs when running FogMachine on Windows.

 ## Set Port
 Use the `-p` command to set the port.
 Will default to 3000 if not set